neomundi-io/.github/profile/README.md

 But instead of just blocking, it measures, scores, and governs every response in real-time.

-Each output, each AI response is evaluated through a thermodynamic stability score (G-score) before it reaches the user.
+Every AI response is evaluated through a thermodynamic stability score (G-score) before it reaches the user.

 If the risk is too high, the system automatically flags or blocks it — in milliseconds.